awsdocs/amazon-sqs-developer-guide/doc_source/sqs-key-management.md

 ## Configuring AWS KMS permissions<a name="sqs-what-permissions-for-sse"></a>

-Every CMK must have a key policy\.
-Note that you cannot modify the key policy of an AWS managed CMK for Amazon SQS\.
-The policy for this CMK includes permissions for all principals in the account \(that are authorized to use Amazon SQS\) to use encrypted queues\.
+Every KMS key must have a key policy\.
+Note that you cannot modify the key policy of an AWS managed KMS key for Amazon SQS\.
+The policy for this KMS key includes permissions for all principals in the account \(that are authorized to use Amazon SQS\) to use encrypted queues\.

-For a customer managed CMK, you must configure the key policy to add permissions for each queue producer and consumer\.
-To do this, you name the producer and consumer as users in the CMK key policy\.
-For more information about AWS KMS permissions, see [AWS KMS resources and operations](https://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#kms-resources-operations) or [ AWS KMS API permissions reference](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html) in the *AWS Key Management Service Developer Guide*\.
+For a customer managed KMS key, you must configure the key policy to add permissions for each queue producer and consumer\.
+To do this, you name the producer and consumer as users in the KMS key policy\.
+For more information about AWS KMS permissions, see [AWS KMS resources and operations](https://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#kms-resources-operations) or [AWS KMS API permissions reference](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html) in the *AWS Key Management Service Developer Guide*\.

 Alternatively, you can specify the required permissions in an IAM policy assigned to the principals that produce and consume encrypted messages\.
 For more information, see [Using IAM Policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html) in the *AWS Key Management Service Developer Guide*\.

 **Note**
-While you can configure global permissions to send to and receive from Amazon SQS, AWS KMS requires explicitly naming the full ARN of CMKs in specific regions in the `Resource` section of an IAM policy\.
+While you can configure global permissions to send to and receive from Amazon SQS, AWS KMS requires explicitly naming the full ARN of KMS keys in specific regions in the `Resource` section of an IAM policy\.

 ### Configure KMS permissions for AWS services<a name="compatibility-with-aws-services"></a>

 Several AWS services act as event sources that can send events to Amazon SQS queues\.
-To allow these event sources to work with encrypted queues, you must create a customer managed CMK and add permissions in the key policy for the service to use the required AWS KMS API methods\.
+To allow these event sources to work with encrypted queues, you must create a customer managed KMS key and add permissions in the key policy for the service to use the required AWS KMS API methods\.
 Perform the following steps to configure the permissions\.

-1. Create a customer managed CMK\.
+1. Create a customer managed KMS key\.
 For more information, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

-1. To allow the AWS service event source to use the `kms:GenerateDataKey` and `kms:Decrypt` API methods, add the following statement to the CMK key policy\.
+1. To allow the AWS service event source to use the `kms:GenerateDataKey` and `kms:Decrypt` API methods, add the following statement to the KMS key key policy\.

    ```
    {